 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

-We all love fall in Colorado, that blissful four-ish-week window where the aspens put on their best display.
+We all love fall in Colorado, that blissful four-ish-week window when the aspens put on a jaw-dropping display.
 And one of the best ways to see all those sunshiny yellows, soft oranges, and bold reds is on two wheels.
-Here are the trails experts from around the Centennial State recommend for a leaf-peeping adventure on every type of bike, from road to mountain riding, as well as where to eat and stay afterward.
+Here are the trails experts from around the Centennial State recommend for a leaf-peeping adventure on every type of bike, from road to mountain, as well as where to eat and stay afterward.

 On a Road Bike

 Route: Maroon Bells Trailhead via Maroon Creek Road